Chun-feng-Zhang/PKUGalaxies17/README.md

 #########PART1 Problem 2##########

-Please see the jupyter notebook  2a.ipynb 2b.ipynb and 2c.ipynb
+Please see the jupyter notebook
+  2a.ipynb

+  2b.ipynb

+  2c.ipynb

 #########PART2 Problem 4##########